aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/using-conditional-blocks/_index.md

   }
 {{< /highlight >}}

-Using table-row conditional blocks, you can pick to output a single row among multiple rows of a single document table depending on a condition like in the following example.
+Using table-row conditional blocks, you can pick to output a single row among numerous rows of a single document table depending on a condition like in the following example.

 |...|...|...|
 | :- | :- | :- |